virvw/mne-python/doc/manual/source_localization/c_inverse.rst

 .. math::    \tilde{M} \tilde{M}^T\ = \bar{V} \Gamma^2 \bar{V}^T\ .

-Under the conditions expressed at the end of :ref:`mne_solution`, it follows that the *t*-statistic values associated with fixed-orientation sources) are thus proportional to :math:`\sqrt{L}` while the *F*-statistic employed with free-orientation sources is proportional to :math:`L`, correspondingly.
+Under the conditions expressed at the end of :ref:`c_legacy_mne_solution`, it follows that the *t*-statistic values associated with fixed-orientation sources) are thus proportional to :math:`\sqrt{L}` while the *F*-statistic employed with free-orientation sources is proportional to :math:`L`, correspondingly.